 It can become quite and expensive situation for a business to deal with.

-There is a statitics on data loss and its close to 80% of small businesses that experienced a dataloss go out of business withing a year.
+There is a statistics on data loss and its close to 80% of small businesses that experienced a data loss go out of business withing a year.

 12 Little-Known Facts and Insider Secrets